kairos-io/kairos/docs/content/en/docs/Installation/automated.md

   Install Kairos automatically, with zero touch provisioning
 ---

-It is possible to drive the installation automatically by configuring a specific portion of the `install` configuration file .
-The configuration file then can be supplied in various way, by either creating an additional ISO to mount (if a VM burn to USB stick or if bare metal), specifying a configuration via URL or even create an ISO from a container image with an embedded configuration file, which we are going to explore here.
+To automate Kairos installation, you can configure a specific portion of the installation configuration file.
+The configuration file can then be supplied in a few different ways, such as creating an additional ISO to mount, specifying a URL, or even creating an ISO from a container image with an embedded configuration file.

-The `install` block can be used to customize the installation drive, reboot or shutdown, and include bundles.
-For example:
+Here's an example of how you might customize the install block:

 ```yaml
 install: